The first photo of a black hole at the center of our galaxy: when it was actually taken

 As part of the Event Horizon Telescope Collaboration, the working group presented a stunning image of the Sagittarius black hole

-A* at the center of the Milky Way.To do this, scientists collected and analyzed data collected by telescopes around the world.
-Agence France-Presse spoke to Cathy Bowman, who took part in the project.
+A* is in the center of the Milky Way.To do this, scientists collected and analyzed data collected by telescopes around the world.
+Agence France-Presse spoke with Katie Bowman, who took part in the project.

 At 33, she is not only an assistant professorCaltech, but also a veteran of two major scientific discoveries.
 Bowman is an expert in the field of computational visualization, namely the development of algorithms for observing distant phenomena.
 She helped create the program that led to the publication of the first image of a black hole in the distant galaxy M87 in 2019.